rougeth/bottery/docs/quickstart.rst

 Project Examples
 ^^^^^^^^^^^^^^^^

-A small example of how bottery can work can be seen `here <https://github.com/leportella/bottery-examples>`_.
+A small example of how bottery works can be seen `here <https://github.com/leportella/bottery-examples>`_.